 Enquiries and complaints

-If you would like further information about the way BCE or a school manages the personal information it holds, or wish to make a complaint that you believe that BCE or a school has breached the Australian Privacy Principles, please contact the school's Principal in writing or telephone.
-BCE or the school will investigate any complaint and will notify you of a decision in relation to your complaint as soon as is practicable after it has been made.
+If you would like further information about the way BCE or a school manages the personal information it holds, or wish to make a complaint that you believe that BCE or a school has breached the Australian Privacy Principles, please complete the email form.
+BCE will investigate any complaint and will notify you of a decision in relation to your complaint as soon as is practicable after it has been made.